-The first 10 min of the brain [11C]β-HB PET data can be analyzed using Patlak plot or irreversible one-tissue compartment model (Blomqvist et al., 1995 and 2002).
-Metabolic rate of ketones can be calculated from Ki or compartmental model K1 as:
+The first 10 min of the brain [11C]β-HB PET data can be analysed using Patlak plot or irreversible one-tissue compartment model (Blomqvist et al., 1995 and 2002).
+Regional metabolic rate of ketones can be calculated from Ki or compartmental model K1 as:

-, where CK is the concentration of ketones (AcAc and β-HB) in plasma, and LC is the lumped constant (LC).
-LC=1.0, because the tracer is chemically identical to the native molecule.
+, where CK is the concentration of ketones (AcAc and β-HB) in plasma, and LC is the lumped constant.
+LC=1.0, because [11C]β-HB is chemically identical to the native β-hydroxybutyrate.

 Arterial input function

-Arterial sampling is recommended, but blood TAC collected using automated blood sampling system need to be converted to plasma TAC.
-Blomqvist et al. (2002) used a straight line to represent the plasma-to-blood ratio, with intercept 1.21 and slope 0.00016 for nondiabetic subjects and intercept 1.19 and slope -0.00004 for IDDM patients, during the first 10 min p.i.
+Arterial blood sampling is recommended.
+Blood TAC collected using automated blood sampling system and image-derived input need to be converted to plasma TAC.
+Blomqvist et al (2002) used a straight line to represent the plasma-to-blood ratio, with intercept 1.21 and slope 0.00016 for nondiabetic subjects and intercept 1.19 and slope -0.00004 for IDDM patients, during the first 10 min p.i.
 Luong et al (2023) observed that blood-to-plasma ratio was close to 0.8 during a 90-min scan.

 The main radioactive metabolite in [11C]β-HB study is [11C]CO2.
 Blomqvist et al (1995 and 2002) did not measure the fraction of [11C]CO2 in plasma or correct the input function for metabolites in the 10-min brain studies.
 The [11C]CO2 formed in the tissue is cleared away by perfusion.
-Blomqvist et al (1995) estimated that during the 10 min study the loss of [11C]CO2 from tissue leads to about 6% underestimation of the metabolic rate, which was taken into account in the 1995 publication, and not corrected in the later publication (Blomqvist et al., 2002).
+Blomqvist et al (1995) estimated that during the 10 min brain study the loss of [11C]CO2 from tissue leads to about 6% underestimation of the metabolic rate, which was taken into account in the 1995 publication, and not corrected in the later publication (Blomqvist et al., 2002).
 Luong et al (2023) reported that [11C]CO2 fraction increases throughout the study, reaching a plateau at 90 min p.i. at 55.85 ± 11.90%.